BOINC/boinc-native-app/README.md

 ## Modifying the boinc-native-app application

 You can modify the source code of the boinc-native-app application.

+All the application dependencies are managed using [vcpkg](https://vcpkg.io).
+To add new dependencies, update the `vcpkg.json` and `CMakeLists.txt` files accordingly.

-After making changes (including updating the `CMakeLists.txt` file), follow the build steps outlined above to compile the updated application.
+After making changes, follow the build steps outlined above to compile the updated application.